Sima Hui: Life

 Sima Hui was known to never mention others' shortcomings or flaws.
 His reply to both good and bad news would always be "hao" (好; literally "good" or "yes").
 When someone asked him, "How are you?", he replied, "Good."
 When somebody told him that their son had died, he said, "Very good."
 His wife chided him for that, saying, "Everyone sees you as a person of good moral conduct so they are willing to share their problems with you.
 Why do you say 'very good' when someone tells you that his son had died?"
 Sima Hui replied, "It's also good to hear what you've just said."
 This gave rise to the Chinese idiom haohao xiansheng (好好先生; literally "Mr. Yes" or "Mr. Good").

 The warlord Cao Cao attempted to recruit Sima Hui after taking control of Jing Province in 208.
 However, Sima Hui died before Cao Cao could make any significant use of the hermit's talents.

 In Romance of the Three Kingdoms

-In Chapter 37 of the 14th-century historical novel Romance of the Three Kingdoms, Sima Hui is described to be a carefree, wandering man who is well-versed in many arts.
+In Chapter 37 of the 14th-century historical novel Romance of the Three Kingdoms, Sima Hui, nicknamed Water Mirror, is described to be a carefree, wandering man who is well-versed in many arts.
 He has a close relationship with Pang Tong, and refers to Pang Tong as a younger brother.

 Sima Hui is also featured in Chan Mou's manhua The Ravages of Time as the teacher of the "Eight Enigmas", a group of elite strategists and advisers.